RemoQuality/timecamp-v2.1-desktop-app/README.md

 ## Compiling our source

-We compile **Timecamp Desktop** with MSVC on Windows, Clang on macOS and GCC on Linux.
+We compile **TimeCamp Desktop** with MSVC on Windows, Clang on macOS and GCC on Linux.
 Both Qt Creator and CLion allow you to choose the compiler in settings in their GUI.

 Other combinations are sometimes possible, but are not used by us right now.